Skip to main content

 Medplum does not currently distinguish between 'batch' and 'transaction' type Bundle resources and does not provide atomic transactions.
 This is currently being worked on, and you can track progress on the issue here.

-A common workflow when using batch requests is creating a resource that references another resource that is being created in the same batch.
-For example, you may create a Patient resource that is the subject of an Encounter created in the same batch request.
+Resources within the same Bundle often need to link to one another: for example, you may create a Patient resource that is the subject of an Encounter created in the same batch request.

-Future bundle entries can refer to this resource using the temporary urn:uuid.
+Other bundle entries can refer to this resource using the temporary urn:uuid: string, which is replaced by the real reference during batch processing.

 Example: Create a patient and encounter whose subject is the created patient